mermaid-js/mermaid-live-editor/README.md

 - Get a link to edit the diagram so that someone else can tweak it and send a new link back

+## Live demo

+You can try out a live version [here](https://mermaid-js.github.io/mermaid-live-editor/).

 ## Setup

 This project is set up using [Yarn](https://classic.yarnpkg.com/en/docs/getting-started):